BryoAI/llm_cookiecutter/README.md

 The test_api.py uses requests to send a POST request to the API endpoint.
 The response is then printed to the console.

 ## Use bryo hosted models
 We have also hosted our own language models for our Agents.
-We use GPUs and a much more powerful version of the Llama model, that's mentioned above.
+We use GPUs and a much more powerful version of the Llama model.
 <br>
 Bryo will be happy to help you setup your own language models.
 Or give to access to our hosted models.
 You can reach out to us at: info@bryo.io